quantiacs/documentation/en/source/user_guide/local_development.md

 This notebook contains necessary commands to configure a hosted runtime.

 If you use colab with a local runtime, then you can use regular conda environment.
-Go to the head of this page and follow the instruction for conda.
+Go to the head of this page and follow the instructions for conda.